fsharp/fslang-design/RFCs/FS-1053-span.md

 let now2 = System.DateTime.Now
 C.Days(now2) // allowed
 ```
 This only applies when calling members, not arbitrary let-bound functions.
+See "Alternatives" below.

 #### `IsReadOnly` on structs